-It has been a very special year with numerous stand out moments, but which one from the shortlist below will be crowned as the Charles Owen Moment of the Year 2017?
-The award winners will be revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.
+It has been a very special year with numerous stand out moments, and the winner of the Charles Owen Moment of the Year 2017 was revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.

 Andrew Nicholson’s Badminton win